AnneThor/Movie-Finder/README.md

 ------------------------------------------------------------------------
-A simple message made with JS, Pug, Express, OmdbAPI
+A movie search app made with JS, Pug, Express, OmdbAPI

-Users can search for any movie by keyword, can scroll results and can click on an individual movie tile for more details and a link to the movie on IMDB.
+Users can search for any movie by keyword, scroll results and can click on an individual movie tile for more details and a link to the movie on IMDB.

 [Live version](https://omdb-moviefinder.herokuapp.com/)